catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Make a named export of StyledDiv.

+- [ ] In the Component folder create a Div2 folder.

+- [ ] In the Div2 folder create a Div2.styled.js file.

+- [ ] Go to Div2.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledDiv2 component which styles a div element using styled, with the display set to flex, the flex-direction set to row, the flex-wrap set to wrap and the justify-content set to space-around..

+- [ ] Make a named export of StyledDiv2.

+- [ ] In the folder Component create a Ul2 folder.

+- [ ] In the Ul2 folder create a Ul2.styled.js file.

+- [ ] Go to Ul2.styled.js and make a default import of styled from "styled-components".

+- [ ] Write a StyledUl2 component which styles a ul element using styled, with the list-style-type set to none.

+- [ ] Make a named export of StyledUl2.

 - [ ] In the "pages" folder go to index.js, and make a named import of useRouter from "next/router".

 - [ ] Make a named import of StyledButton from "../Component/Button/Button.styled".